This guide provides quick steps to create, build, debug, and analyze OpenCL™ applications with the Intel® SDK for OpenCL™ Applications, available as:

 - Go to API Debugger and set Enable OpenCL API Debugger to True.

 Now you can toggle breakpoint in the application on OpenCL API call and start debugging in the standard way - with F5.

 The API Debugger provides multiple views of the API calls.
-To open the views of your interest, just go to CODE BUILDER > OpenCL Debugger.
+To open the views of your interest, just go to Tools > Intel Code Builder for OpenCL API > OpenCL API Debugger.

 Use the following links to parts of the Intel® Code Builder for OpenCL™ API Developer Guide for more information about each of the API Debugger views:

 - Objects Tree View

 - Data View

 For the full list of Intel Code Builder for OpenCL API plug-in capabilities as well as instructions for using them, see to the Intel® SDK for OpenCL™ Applications - Developer Guide.

 Intel® SDK for OpenCL™ Applications delivers a seamless debugging experience that enables you to debug both CPU and GPU portions of your application simultaneously.